Oxytocin: History

-In the 1920s, oxytocin and vasopressin were isolated from pituitary tissue and given their current names.
+By the 1920s, oxytocin and vasopressin had been isolated from pituitary tissue and given their current names.
 Oxytocin's molecular structure was determined in 1952.
 In the early 1950s, American biochemist Vincent du Vigneaud found that oxytocin is made up of nine amino acids, and he identified its amino acid sequence, the first polypeptide hormone to be sequenced.
 In 1953, du Vigneaud carried out the synthesis of oxytocin, the first polypeptide hormone to be synthesized.
-Du Vigneaud was awarded the Nobel Prize in 1955 for his work.
+Du Vigneaud was awarded the Nobel Prize in Chemistry in 1955 for his work.
 Further work on different synthetic routes for oxytocin, as well as the preparation of analogues of the hormone (e.g. 4-deamido-oxytocin) was performed in the following decade by Iphigenia Photaki.

 Biochemistry

 Estrogen has been found to increase the secretion of oxytocin and to increase the expression of its receptor, the oxytocin receptor, in the brain.
 In women, a single dose of estradiol has been found to be sufficient to increase circulating oxytocin concentrations.